tlahoda/PriorityQueue/README.md

 into position.

 ####Example:
-The following code pushes a string "foo" with a priority of 300 onto the priority queue.
+The following code pushes a string "foo" with a priority of "300" onto the priority queue with lower priorities being the highest priorities.

 ```c++
 MinPriorityQueue<string> queue;